-the pointer to the continuous query object as specified by dfESPcontquery primary index.
+primary index.
 Six types of primary indexes are supported.
-For more information, see "Understanding Primary and Specialized Indexes" on page 208.
+For more information, see "Understanding Primary and Specialized Indexes".

 user-supplied string that specifies the structure of the fields of event data.

 The source window is the only window type to which event streams can be published.
 All other window types are called derived windows, which transform or analyze event streams coming into them from other windows.